siggame/octo-robot/README.md

 1) git clone git@github.com:siggame/octo-robot.git

-The arena uses buildout to download and install all the nessaray packages and libraries, so after the clone is complete
+The arena uses buildout to download and install all the necessary packages and libraries, so after the clone is complete

 2) cd octo-robot